-Rationale: The estimated risk of neural tube defects in infants exposed to dolutegravir in early pregnancy that was first identified in the Tsepamo observational study in Botswana has diminished over time, with the accumulation of further data.
+Rationale: The risk of neural tube defects in infants exposed to dolutegravir in early pregnancy that was first identified in the Tsepamo observational study in Botswana has diminished over time, with the accumulation of further data.
 The risk difference between dolutegravir and efavirenz is no longer significant.

-Dolutegravir (especially when combined with tenofovir alafenamide) is associated with more weight gain during pregnancy than efavirenz, but the difference is of uncertain clinical relevance.
+Dolutegravir (especially when combined with tenofovir alafenamide) is associated with more weight gain during pregnancy than efavirenz, but the difference is unlikely to be clinically relevant.